Sterilization of Latinas: California

 Involuntary sterilization programs were in some instances supported and funded by the states.
 In California, the rationale for forced sterilization was primarily for eugenics purposes, although this later shifted to a fear of overpopulation and welfare dependency.

 California passed the third law in the United States that allowed state institutions to sterilize "unfit" and "feeble-minded" individuals.
 As eugenics gained credibility as a field in science, sterilization rates increased, especially after the 1927 Buck v.
 Bell U.S. Supreme Court decision, which upheld the constitutionality of sterilization laws in Virginia.
 See below.
 According to available data, California performed one third of all reported sterilization procedures in the United States between 1910 and 1960.

 Although the Californian state was the third state to legalize sterilization as mentioned previously, it has made the greatest impact by performing over half of the sterilization procedures throughout the eugenics era from 1907 to 1979.
 Their laws granted prison authorities and asylum medical superintendents the right to sterilize a patient if it would be proven to better their conditions.
-It surpassed the other 32 states who had passed eugenics laws due to its large Latino incarnation rates and advocacy found within the eugenics movements.
+It surpassed the other 32 states who had passed eugenics laws due to its large Latino incarceration rates and advocacy found within the eugenics movements.
 Between 1920 and 1945, over 17,000 individuals were recommended for sterilization in California.
 During this time, Latinas were at a 59% greater risk of being sterilized than non-Latinas.
 Eugenic philosophy claimed scientific legitimacy to uphold racial stereotypes of latino/as, deeming them as unfit and even "hyper-fertile, inadequate mothers, criminally inclined, and more prone to feeblemindedness."
-At a time of segregation and growing anti-Mexican immigration sentiment, eugenic programs have been linked to efforts to reduce immigration."Novak_2018" The unjust laws in California from 1909 to 1979 allowed for nonconsensual sterilization of over 20,000 individuals.
+At a time of segregation and growing anti-Mexican immigration sentiment, eugenic programs have been linked to efforts to reduce immigration.
+The laws in California from 1909 to 1979 allowed for nonconsensual sterilization of over 20,000 individuals.

 The forced sterilizations in California began in 1909 when a eugenics law was passed.
 It allowed doctors to sterilize people who were thought to be "unfit" to have children at state hospitals.
 Before this law was nullified in 1979, more than 20,000 people, including teenagers were victims of this sterilization.
 Doctors recommended people who they thought should be sterilized for certain reasons; this included not only people with a medical condition but also perfectly healthy ones as well.
 Minors as young as thirteen years old were sterilized.
 This law was meant to keep the "undesirable population" from growing.
 Women of Latina Origin were 59% more likely to be sterilized than women who were not of latino descent.